-Examples of capital include vehicles, patents, buildings, etc.
+Examples include vehicles, patents, buildings, etc.

 - It can increase with fresh investments or profits earned by the business.